 For the 2024 reporting period, we applied the principle of double materiality as outlined in the European Union's Corporate Sustainability Reporting Directive (CSRD).
-This principle considers both the internal financial impact on the business as well as the external impact on society and the environment, ensuring that we align our sustainability efforts with the expectations of our stakeholders, thereby creating long-term value.
+This principle considers both the internal financial impact

 Our materiality analysis fully integrates our enterprise risk management (ERM) process, enabling us to identify and manage both sustainability and financial risks.
 To ensure objectivity and accuracy, a third-party assurance provider verified the results of our double materiality assessment.
 Our Board of Directors reviewed and approved the findings and conclusions from our analysis, in alignment with our corporate governance principles and our commitment to transparency and accountability.